tapis-project/documentation/source/specialized-services/etl/user-guide/section1-etlsystems.rst

     This ``globus`` Tapis System will be used as the Data System for both of the Remote ETL System Configurations (Remote Inbox, Remote Outbox) in our pipeline.

     .. include:: /specialized-services/etl/includes/create-globus-system.rst

+    Once you have succesfully listed files for this system, move onto the instructions for System (B)

   .. tab:: System (B)